dnscro/jtan-sensor/README.md

 cp .env.example .env
 ```

-Fill the variables in the .env file.
+Fill the variables in the .env file based on the details in the **Component details** chapter.

 Run the docker-compose stack:
 ```